vivekparasharr/vivekparasharr.github.io/_posts/2019-03-02-programming-in-ruby.markdown

 puts "string: #{aString} \nboolean: #{aBoolean} \nnumber: #{aNumber}"
 ```

-#### Performing basic math on numeric variables
+Performing basic math on numeric variables.
 There are 6 types of basic operations: addition, subtraction, multiplication, division, modulo and exponent.
 ```ruby
 a = 5
 b = 2